|

 That’s clear enough.
 Or as the FBI commented:

-“In as much as the intent of this category is to utilize, outside the US, interrogation techniques which would imageviolate 18 USC s 2340 if committed in the US, it is a per se violation of the US Torture Statute.
+“In as much as the intent of this category is to utilize, outside the US, interrogation techniques which would violate 18 USC s 2340 if committed in the US, it is a per se violation of the US Torture Statute.
 Discussing any plan which includes this category, could be seen as a conspiracy to violate 18 USC 2340.
 Any person who takes any action in furtherance of implementing such a plan, would inculpate all persons who were involved in creating this plan.
 This technique can not be utilized without violating US Federal law.”

 Daphne Eviatar (pic) has more.